initpy/go-book/index.rst

 See the little gopher?
 Isn't it cute?
 Yes it is!
 He is the mascot of the Go programming language *---Go, what?* Go, the programming language!

-This website is an online book to that aims to introduce people to this awesome language.
+This website is an online book that aims to introduce people to this awesome language.
 And if you, actually, stumbled upon it while looking for real gophers, let me still invite you to read it and learn something cool!